apigee/apigee-config-maven-plugin/README.md

   # Options

   -P<profile>
-    used to pick a profile in the parent pom.xml (shared-pom.xml in the example).
+    Pick a profile in the parent pom.xml (shared-pom.xml in the example).
     Apigee org and env information comes from the profile.

   -Dapigee.config.options
     none   - No action (default)